vuejs/vue/packages/vue-template-compiler/README.md

 ---

+### compiler.ssrCompile(template, [options])

+> 2.4.0+

+Same as `compiler.compile` but generates SSR-specific render function code by optimizing parts of the template into string concatenation in order to improve SSR performance.

+This is used by default in `vue-loader@>=12` and can be disabled using the [optimizeSSR](https://vue-loader.vuejs.org/en/options.html#optimizessr) option.

+---

+### compiler.ssrCompileToFunction(template)

+> 2.4.0+

+Same as `compiler.compileToFunction` but generates SSR-specific render function code by optimizing parts of the template into string concatenation in order to improve SSR performance.

+---

 ### compiler.parseComponent(file, [options])

 Parse a SFC (single-file component, or `*.vue` file) into a descriptor (refer to the `SFCDescriptor` type in [flow declarations](https://github.com/vuejs/vue/blob/dev/flow/compiler.js)).
 This is used in SFC build tools like `vue-loader` and `vueify`.